 Optionally, having experience with other data analytics tools, such as Google Analytics™ or Customer Relationship Management (CRM) tools, as well as an understanding of database design concepts or a background in statistical analysis, will help you get even more out of Tableau.
 The following courses are helpful but not required:

 As technology progresses and becomes more interwoven with our businesses and lives, more data is collected about business and personal activities.
-This era of "big data" has exploded due to the rise of cloud computing, which provides an abundance of computational power and storage, allowing organizations of all sorts to capture and store data.
-Leveraging that data effectively can provide timely insights and competitive advantage.More Information
+This era of "big data" is a direct result of the popularity and growth of cloud computing, which provides an abundance of computational power and storage, allowing organizations of all sorts to capture and store data.
+Leveraging that data effectively can provide timely insights and competitive advantages.More Information

-The advent of cloud computing and storage has ushered in the era of big data.
-With the abundance of computational power and storage, organizations and employees with many different roles and responsibilities can benefit from analyzing data to find timely insights and gain a competitive advantage.More Information
+The advent of cloud computing and storage has ushered in the era of "big data."
+With the abundance of computational power and storage, organizations and employees with many different roles and responsibilities can benefit from analyzing data to find timely insights and gain competitive advantage.More Information